Mike Shower

-Michael Karl "Dozer" Shower (born February 14, 1968) is an American politician and a Republican member of the Alaska State Senate since February 22, 2018, representing District E. Shower was appointed by Governor Bill Walker to fill a vacancy created by Mike Dunleavy, who resigned in order to focus on his run for governor.
+Michael Karl "Dozer" Shower (born February 14, 1968) is an American politician and a former Republican member of the Alaska State Senate, serving from 2018 to 2025.
+Shower was appointed by Governor Bill Walker to fill a vacancy created by Mike Dunleavy, who resigned in order to focus on his run for governor.
+He represented Valdez and several rural communities in the Matanuska-Susitna Borough, including Willow, Houston, Big Lake, and Sutton.
+He resigned from the chamber in November 2025 after being named as a lieutenant gubernatorial candidate in the 2026 election.

 Shower became a resident of Alaska in 1993.
 He is an Air Force veteran and a pilot for FedEx.

-Shower has an MBA from Touro University.
+Shower has an MBA from Touro University (in the SF Bay area).
 He reached the rank of lieutenant colonel as a pilot in the U.S. Air Force, piloting F-15C Eagles and F-22 Raptors.